 Daniel participates in the Abilities United Independent Living Skills and Computer Education programs.
 He also takes classes at both De Anza College and Art Hub Academy.
 Daniel enjoys studying art as well as meeting new people also interested in the arts.

-A few years ago, when his Abilities United Independent Living Skills instructor Matt Moynihan first brought up the possibility of selling his art, Daniel was nervous about parting with any of the paintings he had worked so hard on.
+A few years ago, when he first thought about the possibility of selling his art, Daniel was nervous about parting with any of the paintings he had worked so hard on.
 Now, he has a different view.
 Daniel believes his work is important to show that people with disabilities can be successful in whatever path they choose.
 Daniel is focused on building his career as an artist and participates in exhibitions with Abilities United.
 He has sold several of his paintings through Abilities United and his work has been shown at the Children’s Discovery Museum in San Jose, The Walt Disney Family Museum in San Francisco and at the LinkedIn headquarters.

 In 2017, Daniel was also selected to be among the first Abilities United artists to be featured on the ArtLifting website where art lovers can purchase a selection of his original paintings as well as prints. https://www.artlifting.com/collections/daniel-arroyo